Guest Kim Zemek reports back from Uganda

 Staff

 The staff is numerous and attentive, both behind the scenes and at your call.
 There are several European native English-speaking guides that accompany you on your activities – riding, walking, drives – and host you at mealtimes.
 These positions are generally volunteer for duration of about 3 months and the young women who filled them during my visit were consistently welcoming, helpful, kind and interesting, as well as lovely riders and knowledgeable horsewomen.
-Due to the varying and often limited time they’ve spent on the estancia and in Argentina, they are not the fonts of information that the owner, Kevin, and manager, Georgia are, and so it is fascinating to also spend time with them.
+Due to the varying and often limited time they’ve spent on the estancia and in Argentina, they are not the founts of information that the owner, Kevin, and manager, Georgia are, and so it is fascinating to also spend time with them.

 The local Argentine staff is Spanish speaking and therefore do not interact directly with guests.
 A gaucho leads each ride, and although rarely directly interacts with riders, carefully assists with horse and tack needs and keeps a close eye on riders during canters.
 They will start with a questioning, “Galope?” to gauge interest in moving into the canter, and then constantly watch the line of riders behind them to adjust the pace accordingly.
 It was a thrill to follow them into seemingly faster and faster paces on the capable and talented horses!
+We also had the opportunity to “help” move cattle (the gauchos did all the work!) and watch them separate the herd.
+It was impressive to watch their riding and roping skills on full display.

 The kitchen and housekeeping staff are efficient and skilled.
 When at breakfast your room is magically prepared for your day, with shutters opened and bed made, filtered water replenished and laundry collected.
 The meals are filling and well rounded, three a day plus a tea and drink hour – with dinners and lunches providing a sampling of local style asados, vegetables, fresh breads and desserts.